Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Incorporating Critiques into Memory

 \section{Incorporating Critiques into Memory}

 Next, we investigate how learned critiques can be effectively incorporated into the performance agent’s memory.
 We adopt two primary forms of PA memory: \textit{semantic memory} and \textit{episodic memory}, both of which are well-established in agentic learning literature~\cite{sumers2024cognitive}.
+For examples of both kinds of memory, see \cref{appendix_examples}.